 “The mask lets so many of my normal defences down that my instincts just pour in”*

 Masks are the ultimate permission giving tools.
 They allow us to tap into and unlock different parts of ourselves.
 They can help us to find different ways of moving, different ways of thinking and different ways of speaking.
 They can kick start our imagination, our creativity and get us back in touch with our natural spontaneity.
 They allow us to develop characters that are exaggerations or polar opposites of how we experience ourselves on a daily basis.
 They allow us to explore different parts of our personalities in order to get to know ourselves better and understand some of our foibles, projections and fixed self-images that keep us stuck.
 Best of all masks are a powerful, exciting and highly entertaining method of personal development.

 This one-day workshop uses masks as a way of exploring different parts of our personality in order to meet and work with a variety of new characters in a variety of different situations including a mask based soap opera and improvised mask Ted talks!

-The next open mask workshops are:
+The next open mask workshop is: